j8unit-team/j8unit/README.md

 # J8Unit And The J8Unit Repository

 J8Unit combines the power of JUnit4 and Java 8.
-Shortly spoken, it comes along with:
+Briefly spoken, it comes along with:

 * some **fancy assert** methods that can take _[CharSequence](https://docs.oracle.com/javase/8/docs/api/java/lang/CharSequence.html)_ or